 Why does Graco continue to make mistakes regarding hot melt machinery used in the packaging industry?

 Their latest mistake is the InvisiPac hot melt system.
-Graco looked at technology offered with the Invisipac, thought it was “disruptive” and ran with it thinking that their machinery would be embraced by all in the packaging industry.
+Graco looked at technology offered with the Invisipac, thought it was “disruptive” and ran with it, thinking that their machinery would be embraced by the packaging industry.

 They could not have been more wrong.